Fort Douglas: Final years, 1945–1991

 After World War II, the Army began disposing of its land, transferring it to the University of Utah, located adjacent to it.
 However, it maintained Army Reserve functions there for decades, notably with the 96th Army Reserve Command under the command of Maj.
 Gen. Michael B. Kauffman, who had spent much of his Army career at the fort and was instrumental in keeping it alive well past its announced closing in the 1970s.
 The Fort Douglas Military Museum is housed in a building named after Maj.
 Gen. Kauffman, who founded the museum and built it into one of the United States' premier military museums featuring exhibits from all branches of the Armed Services.

 Between 1962 and 1973, Fort Douglas was the site of the Deseret Test Center (Buildings 103 and 105) with the responsibility of evaluating chemical and biological weapons, although no tests were actually performed on the base.

-On October 26, 1991, the fort closed officially, though the Utah National Guard maintained control of the museum, and the 96th ARCOM received the parts of the fort that were not deeded to the university.
+On October 26, 1991, the fort closed officially, though the Utah National Guard maintained control of the museum, and the 96th Army Reserve Command (ARCOM) received the parts of the fort that were not deeded to the university.